 This is a widely-shared short story called “State of Mind”.

+This is a typical case of looking outside ourselves for something that we have within us.
 How strange, but true!
 The Chemist relieves his headache by drinking coffee and the coffee shop owner finds relief in a pain-relieving pill!
 There are so many popular versions of this story, where the character is in search of a solution outside him, only to realise that they had everything required to solve the problem already.

 Similarly, many of us travel across the lengths and breadths of the universe and also visit several shrines and ashrams to find peace.
 Eventually, we come to realize that real peace is within our hearts.